walterhiggins/ScriptCraft/README.md

 # Prerequisites

-You will need to have Java version 6 or 7 installed on your machine.
+You will need to have Java version 6 or later installed on your machine.
 Check the version by typing `java -version` at a command prompt.
-You will need to [install CanaryMod][ic] or [install Bukkit][ib] on your machine.
+You will need to [install CanaryMod][ic] or [install Bukkit][ib] on your machine (I recommend using CanaryMod as Bukkit is no longer being actively developed).
 CanaryMod and Bukkit are both versions of Minecraft (server) that make it easy to install plugins and customize Minecraft.
 You can [download the CanaryMod server here.][ic]

 # Installation